 X axis

-A coordinate plane can be used to describe the position of points in space.
-The x-axis is used to describe the horizontal position of a point and the y-axis describes its vertical position.
-The position of a point is written as an ordered pair: (x, y).
+The x-axis is used along with the y-axis to determine ordered pairs, which describe the position of points in the coordinate plane.
+Both axes are number lines.
+Since the x-axis runs horizontally, it is used to describe the horizontal position of a point.
+Similarly, the y-axis is used to describe the vertical position of a point.
+The position of a point is written as an ordered pair, which takes the form (x, y).
 The first number in the pair corresponds to the horizontal position of a point and is called the x-coordinate.
 This number indicates the horizontal distance and direction (by convention: negative = left, positive = right) relative to the y-axis.
+The figure below shows three ordered pair examples:

 Points A, B, and C are graphed on the coordinate plane above.
 The x-coordinate of point A is -3 which indicates that it is 3 units left of the y-axis; the x-coordinate of B is 0, so it is located on the y-axis; the x-coordinate of C is 4, so it is 4 units right of the y-axis.